strimzi/strimzi-ui/docs/Build.md

 import { myFunction } from 'MyModule'
 ```

-For convenience, all top level module directories will be automatically aliased via a helper in the webpack configuration, as well defining a view alias.
+For convenience, all top level module directories from `client` will be automatically aliased via a helper in the webpack configuration, as well defining a view alias.

 #### Webpack configuration and plugins